 Possibly Ineffective for...

 - Heart attack.
 Taking L-arginine does not seem to help prevent a heart attack.
-L-arginine also does not seem to be beneficial for treating a heart attack after it has occurred.
-In fact, there is concern that L-arginine might be harmful for people who have had a recent heart attack.
-Don't take L-arginine if you have had a recent heart attack.
+It also does not seem to be beneficial for treating a heart attack after it has occurs.
+In fact, there is concern that L-arginine might be harmful for people after a recent heart attack.
+Do not take L-arginine if you have had a recent heart attack.

 Insufficient Evidence to Rate Effectiveness for...

 - AIDS-related wasting.
 Taking L-arginine by mouth, along with hydroxymethylbutyrate (HMB) and glutamine, for 8 weeks seems to increase body weight and improve immune function in people with HIV/AIDS.
 However, taking L-arginine by mouth, along with omega-3 fatty acids and a balanced nutritional supplement, for 6 months does not improve body weight or fat mass, energy intake, or immune function in people who are HIV-positive.